KaamPay/KaamPay/README.md

 # KaamPay 🇮🇳

 > Voice-first AI payroll and credit identity for India's 400M daily wage workers.
-Built for **Fin-O-Hack (Paytm × Assets DTU)**.

 KaamPay eliminates exploitation in the unorganized sector by replacing manual, paper-based wage logging with an AI-driven, WhatsApp-delivered digital payroll system.
 It uses voice recognition, real-time minimum wage compliance checks, and Paytm UPI to distribute wages instantly while building a verifiable "KaamScore" (Credit Identity) for the unbanked.